brendanmioburns/mvp-starter/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

   Let's face it - TV shows these days are f*$#ing fire.
 Whether it's on Netflix, Hulu, HBO, or AmazonTV, once you've completely binged all ten seasons of that one show everyone was raving about, three more come out the next day that are deemed must-watches.
 How do you keep up?
 For you as a busy person, there's just not enough time to watch, and in social settings you may find that you are being frowned upon for not catching those TV show references being thrown around.
-Enter iBinge - the to-do list for watching TV shows so you can keep up with the rest of society.
+Enter BingePlease! - the to-do list for watching TV shows so you can keep up with the rest of society.

 ## Problem ##
   > Describe the problem your product solves.